Pakistan Resolution 1940

 Himalayan Ibex

-Ibex is a specie of wild goat.
+Ibex is a species of wild goat.
 There are different types of Ibexes.
 Himalayan Ibex, Alpine Ibex, Nubian Ibex Ethiopian Ibex, Iberian Ibex, Asian Ibex.
 The Himalayan Ibex live in Northern areas of Pakistan found in the Karakoram ranges.

 Himalayan Ibex